Corruption in Nigeria: Review, Causes, Effects and Solutions

 Political corruption is persistent in the Nigerian state.
 Since the creation of modern public administration in the country, there have been cases of official misuse of resources for personal enrichment (Storey Report 2014).
 After the death of the former president, President Sani Abacha, an investigation was carried out to detect the amount of money he embezzled in gas plant construction in the country.
 The investigations led to the freezing of accounts containing about $100 million United States dollars (Hector 2004) that he stole.
-The Abacha administration in the 1990s notoriously looted upwards of $3 billion (Uzochukwu 2013).
+The Abacha administration in the 1990s notoriously loots upwards of $3 billion (Uzochukwu 2013).

-As of a few years back, whenever it was time for election in Nigeria, small children in the country began to go missing.
-Child-missing during that period was rampant and parents were usually advised to guide and guard their children from ritualists.
+As of a few years back, whenever it was time for an election in Nigeria, small children in the country began to go missing.
+Child-missing during that period was rampant and parents were usually advised to guide and guard their children against ritualists.
 But why was it like that and what were the children used for?
 This is another face of corruption that breaks the hearts of mothers.
-The missing children were used by contesting politicians to perform ritual killings in order to get protections and other devilish powers that will enable them win elections.
+The missing children were used by contesting politicians to perform ritual killings in order to get protections and other devilish powers that will enable them to win elections.
 This is corruption and wickedness in the highest order because it involves the termination of human life.
 Those who take part in that practice have their children at home and went on capturing and killing the children of others.
 It is not as if this has stopped, but it has slowed down.

 Election rigging is not an unheard-of phenomenon.
-During elections, the contestants hire thugs who go round the election polling stations to highjack the ballot boxes.
+During elections, the contestants hire thugs who go around the election polling stations to highjack the ballot boxes.
 When they steal these boxes, they then use their hands to vote for their candidate.
-In the recent times, the new tactics that the contestants have adopted is buying voter’s cards so that they can manipulate and use the cards for their own advantages.
+In the recent times, the new tactics that the contestants have adopted are buying voter’s cards so that they can manipulate and use the cards for their own advantages.

 Corruption in Universities and Colleges

-It is not new to any real Nigerian to hear that corruption parades itself in universities, polytechnics and colleges.
+It is not new to any real Nigerian to hear that corruption parades itself in universities, polytechnics, and colleges.
 There are certain things that lecturers do that deserve “hot punishment.”
 Most lecturers use the opportunity they have to take advantage of others.
 Harassment of women by lecturers and pressure to sleep with them is common.
 The most painful part of it is that some of them are married, yet they are not satisfied.
-After some of the female undergraduates submit to the lecturers request, they are rewarded with good grades.
+After some of the female undergraduates submit to the lecturer's request, they are rewarded with good grades.

-Universities have been crying about the amount of funds allocated to them.
-A lecturer in a university located in Anambra State on the nature of the poor standard of the foundry in the department of Metallurgical and Materials Engineering has this to say: “What makes our foundry to be of low standard is...corruption.
+Universities have been crying about a number of funds allocated to them.
+A lecturer in a university located in Anambra State on the nature of the poor standard of the foundry in the department of Metallurgical and Materials Engineering has this to say: “What makes our foundry to be of a low standard is...corruption.
 An organization gave the department some money that would have been more than enough to upgrade and standardize the foundry, but I do not know what the management of the department did with the money.”
 Corruption is one of the biggest challenges faced by the education system.

 How do some students find their ways into the universities?
 Some are there not by merit, but through a kind of bribery called sorting.
 Some rich men in the country bribe vice-chancellors and heads of departments to secure admission for their children.
 When this kind of dirty practice is conducted, those who would have made it on merit are cheated, as no admission will be offered to them.
 Every university in Nigeria has a quota (maximum number of students) they can admit each year.